Baltimore City Withdraws Unlawful Demands

 On Friday, July 26, I faxed a letter to the Baltimore City Public Schools superintendent explaining that these two demands violated the homeschool regulations and asking her to remedy the situation.

 On Monday I followed up with a call to the official who is their primary contact on homeschool issues.
 She quickly understood and immediately agreed to withdraw these two demands.
-She also agreed to remove them from their web page (this will take several days).
+She also agreed to remove them from their web page.

 I appreciate the official’s quick recognition of the situation.
-I will make sure that the appropriate follow-through happens.
 No further action is needed at this time.
 You can disregard the inappropriate demands.

 If you enrolled your child in Baltimore City Public Schools under duress, please contact our office so we can talk about your situation.